MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution

 Instructor Certification Bottlenecks

 Flight instructors must hold commercial pilot certificates to teach sport pilots—a requirement that creates training capacity constraints.
-With CFI certificates expiring every 24 months (the only pilot certificates with mandatory expiration), maintaining adequate instructor staff requires ongoing investment.
+With CFI certificates expiring every 24 months per FAR 61.197 (the only pilot certificates with mandatory expiration), maintaining adequate instructor staff requires ongoing investment.

 Reality Check: Many CFIs view instruction as a stepping stone to airline careers.
 High turnover means continuous recruitment and training costs that eat into MOSAIC revenue projections.